 - Period of Egypt visa renewal: The period of renewal for your Egypt tourist visa is 3 months standard.
 There are no other options.

-- Cost of Egypt visa renewal: It costs around 1,250 LE to renew your Egypt visa.
+- Cost of Egypt visa renewal: It costs around 1,250 LE to renew your Egypt visa (all in)

-- Where to renew your Egypt tourist visa: You have to go to the administration building in Tahrir Square (مجمع التحرير, mogamma3 at-taHrir).
-You can’t renew it online.
+- Where to renew your Egypt tourist visa: You can’t renew it online.

 - Services for Egypt visa renewal: You don’t need to pay someone to do it — they’re probably using this guide!